esbullington/flask-bootstrap/README.md

     yum install yum install postgresql-devel postgresql-libs libpqxx-devel

-Here's a [brief article](http://initd.org/psycopg/articles/2011/06/05/psycopg-windows-mingw/) on getting these dependencies running on Windows (exact instructions would be welcome)
+Here's a [brief article](http://initd.org/psycopg/articles/2011/06/05/psycopg-windows-mingw/) on getting these dependencies running on Windows (exact instructions would be welcome).

 #### 2. Python virtual environment and dependencies
 It's probably a good idea to create a virtual environment for this project using `virtualenv` and `virtualenvwrapper`, which are installed using: